Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.AnalyzeText/samples/Sample2_AnalyzeTextAsync_Sentiment.md

 ### Identify complaints

-To get a deeper analysis into which are the targets that people considered good or bad, we will need to set the `OpinionMining` type into the `SentimentAnalysisTaskParameters`.
+To get a deeper analysis into which are the targets that people considered good or bad, we will need to set the `OpinionMining` type into the `SentimentAnalysisTaskContent`.

 ```C# Snippet:Sample2_AnalyzeSentimentWithOpinionMining
 string reviewA =